 Mosquito Service Requests

-If you would like to log a mosquito complaint or service request, please contact Mosquito Control at 407-742-0200.
+To log a mosquito complaint or service request, please contact Mosquito Control at 407-742-0505.
 Please provide your name, phone number and address as the staff will perform a site inspection of the area to determine treatment options.

 Did You Know...?